usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _Excelsior_, by Benny The Butcher
 - _Let Me Out_, by Fatboi Sharif, Driveby
-- _12_, by Westside Gunn
-- _Magnolia Leflore_, by Boldy James, Your Boy Posca
-- _Like A Ribbon_, by John Glacier

 </details>